lobossl/todo/README.md

 # https://thetodolist.eu/

-- storing data to localStorage
+- A simple to-do-list in vanilla javascript
-- JSON backup / restore (under arbeid!!!!!!!!!!!)
+- Storing data to localStorage
 - Works on all browsers